 You can continue to read on or watch this short video…

-You’ve decided to homeschool your child.
-The first thing you need to do is withdraw them from your school district.
-If your child has been enrolled in public school for six weeks or longer, they must be formally withdrawn from the school system.
+If you’ve decided to homeschool your child, the first thing you need to do is withdraw them from your school district.
+Children that have been enrolled in public school for six weeks or longer must be formally withdrawn from the school system.

 The best way to do this is with a signed Letter of Withdrawal.
-You can mail one to your child’s school via certified mail or hand deliver.
-Be sure all school property is returned prior to your child’s withdrawal date.
+You may mail one to your child’s school via certified mail or hand deliver, however, all school property will need to be returned prior to your child’s withdrawal date.

 The next step is deciding how you’re going to homeschool.